Bürgergemeinde

+Not to be confused with the urban patriciate, a social and political elite of the Ancien Régime that monopolized municipal councils and offices.

 Names

 The Bürgergemeinde is known by different names in individual cantons.
 These names include: bourgeoisie (in Valais and Fribourg), commune bourgeois in Jura, Burgergemeinde (Bern, Valais), Ortsbürgergemeinde (Uri, Aargau), Ortsgemeinde (St. Gallen, Thurgau), vischnanca burgaisa (Graubünden) or Tagwen (Glarus).
 In Ticino, they are called patriziati, which emerged from the so-called vicinanze and are their legal successor.
-In the cantons of Nidwalden, Schwyz, Appenzell Innerrhoden, Neuchâtel, Geneva, and Vaud there are no Bürgergemeinden with the political communes handle the associated responsibilities.
+In the cantons of Zurich, Lucerne, Nidwalden, Schwyz, Glarus, Schaffhausen, Appenzell Ausserrhoden, Appenzell Innerrhoden, Neuchâtel, Geneva, and Vaud there are no Bürgergemeinden with the political communes handle the associated responsibilities.
 In Nidwalden, Schwyz, and Appenzell Innerrhoden, however, there are privately organized corporations (Korporationsgemeinde) that operate in much the same way.

 The various types of Bürgergemeinden indicate the large differences in the degree of organization, powers and responsibilities that they hold throughout Switzerland.
 While in many cantons the political municipalities holds the power to make and implement policy, in some cities the Bürgergemeinde has right to self-government, and can have its own executive council.
 In Basel and Bern the Bürgergemeinden even have their own legislative assembly.
 In some cantons, the Bürgergemeinde still grants municipal citizenship, which is a fundamental aspect of the process of naturalisation.
 In addition, in many cantons the Bürgergemeinde is active in the local community.
 It may run hospitals, retirement and youth homes, provide scholarships and support the unemployed, the disabled and addicts.
 Some Bürgergemeinden also provide cultural services, such as supporting libraries and museums.
 To cover these tasks, the Bürgergemeinde may collect taxes or interest, or use their community assets (such as fields, farms and woods).